andrescruzat/SEBC/enterprise/labs/0_CM_treasure_hunt.md

 R: select cpu_system_rate + cpu_user_rate where category=ROLE and serviceName="hue"

 Name all the roles that make up the Hive service
-R: Hive metatstore Server, HiveServer2
+R: Hive metatstore Server, HiveServer2, Gateway

 What steps must be completed before integrating Cloudera Manager with Kerberos?
 R: Prerequisites - These instructions assume you know how to install and configure Kerberos, you already have a working Kerberos